Introduction

 What AGILab is

-AGILab is a framework and web UI for running Python data, ML, and RL projects through one visible workflow.
+It is a framework and web UI for running Python data, ML, and RL projects through one visible workflow: create the app, execute it under controlled runtime choices, inspect artifacts and evidence, then export the result to a notebook or MLflow handoff when needed.

 It has two main user interfaces: